robin-pfeiffer/mirage/README.md

 PROMPT_COMMAND=_mirage
 ```

-Apply the changes by sourcing your `.bashrc` file.
+Apply the changes by sourcing your `.bashrc` file or by restarting your current terminal.

 ### Configuration